durvasula-lab/lab-docs/software_specific/S-LDXR/README_slurm.md

 **check line count of the params file to ID Slurm Array Job count.**

 The number of pairs in the example slurm script is 17578 lines, so we will need to split it up in order for CARC to be able to handle it.
-If one run (one pair) takes ~ 30 min, then a max of 96 (48x2) jobs can be submitted per batch.
+If one run (one pair) takes ~ 30 min, then a max of 96 (48hr time limit x2) jobs can be submitted per batch.
 We'll round down to 90 to account for rounding/slow disk reads.

 **Split the params.txt file:**
 ```
 split -l 90 params.txt params_
 ```
-This splits by line count (-l), and sets the output file prefix as params_.
-You can also split by number of output files using the -n flag.
+This splits by line count (`-l`), and sets the output file prefix as params_.
+You can also split by number of output files using the `-n` flag.

 **List each param file in another list:**
 ```